 Intervention: Risk allocation and control provisions redesigned.

-Issue: Debt–equity structure misalignment triggered lender risk flags at appraisal stage.
+Issue: Capital structure misalignment triggered lender risk flags.

 Large bank loans and structured capital mandates require alignment beyond documentation.
-A project finance consultant becomes relevant when approval risk increases, credit committee scrutiny intensifies , or capital structuring clarity is required before sanction.
+Advisory becomes relevant when approval risk increases, credit committee scrutiny intensifies , or capital structuring clarity is required before sanction.

 For promoters, CFOs, and board members managing active project finance, bank funding, term loan, working capital, or investor-led mandates where approvals remain unclear or negotiations are stretching.